 Clinicians must follow Medicare requirements for covered services, whether provided in person or via telehealth.
 For example, audiology services require a physician referral, and speech-language pathology services should include physician certification of the plan of care.
 Chapter 15 of the Medicare Benefit Policy Manual [PDF] outlines coverage and documentation requirements for Medicare Part B services.

 Codes not included on this list may be provided via telehealth to Medicare beneficiaries under a private pay arrangement, with the patient's consent.

-The following codes represent audiology services covered under the Medicare telehealth benefit.
+The following codes represent audiology services covered under the Medicare telehealth benefit during the PHE.

-The following codes represent speech-language pathology services covered under the Medicare telehealth benefit.
+The following codes represent speech-language pathology services covered under the Medicare telehealth benefit during the PHE.

 CMS also allows these speech-language pathology services to be conducted via telephone-only in those cases where the patient does not have access to audiovisual equipment.
 These services may still be reported to Medicare as telehealth services using the appropriate CPT codes and telehealth modifier during the public health emergency.